 The ants were the species Formica subsericea, a common ant in our watershed.
 Aphids, as all gardeners know and loathe, insert their mouthparts into the nutrient carrying tissue in the new growth of a plant.
 The pressure of the sap pushes the liquid through the aphids.
 The aphids digest some small portion of the liquid but pass out the majority.
 The ants harvested that excess liquid as a food source, transporting it to their nest in their storage stomach.
 These ants had entered into a trophobiosis relationship with the aphids, where one species feeds on the leftovers of another species.

-During the day there would be 20 to
+During the day there would be 20 to 35 ants gathering food at any one time.

 Once the sun rose, activity increased on the tree.
 Even with the air temperature below 50, when the sun came up their dark colored bodies served to gather the warmth from the sun so the ants could get started on their daily work.
 Activity levels remained constant on the tree up through 90 degrees.
 Above 90 the numbers of ants harvesting fell almost to nighttime levels.